 What's gone wrong with my storage device?

-There are fundamentally four layers to the operation of a computer:
+There are many layers to the operation of a computer.
+For our purposes, we shall simplify it into hardware and software.

 The hardware - This is the physical computer, including a processor, memory, input/output devices (display, keyboard, mouse, etc.) and storage (floppy, optical - CD/DVD, hard disks, etc.) devices.